BARDAVAL-JAGADEESH/Document-Scanner-System/README.md

   - Monitor the users with the highest credit usage.
   - Generate credit usage reports.

+---

 ## Detailed Implementation

 ### Backend (Flask)

 #### Database Setup:
 - SQLite is used for storing user data, documents, and credit balances.
-The database includes two main tables: users and documents.
+The database includes two main tables: `users` and `documents`.

 #### User Registration & Login:
 - Users can register with a username and password, which is hashed before being stored.